MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/fc-customize-column-headers.md

 # Customize column headers in the forecast grid

 You can customize column headers in the forecast grid using Power Apps code components.
-For example, you can translate the column name or add a tool tip for additional context.
+For example, you can translate the column name or add a tooltip for additional context.

 ## License and role requirements